MORE THAN A SWIM

-Our beneficiaries are in the communities of our open water swims.
-The doctors receiving SAA grants attend the swim and are part of the experience.
+Our beneficiaries are in the communities of our open water charity swims.
+The doctors receiving SAA grants attend the charity swim and are part of the experience.
 They enjoy meeting participants and donors, and sharing how the SAA grant is helping them in the fight against cancer.
 The connection of a local SAA swim to a local beneficiary is part of what makes SAA so special.

 There are nine named Swim Across America research labs demonstrating the commitment and partnership of the beneficiary and Swim Across America.

 GRANT FOR 2020: $30,000.

 Nantucket Cottage Hospital, Palliative and Supportive Care of Nantucket

 FOCUS: Provide patient treatment services at Nantucket Cottage Hospital's oncology program.
 Without SAAs grant funding, this program would not exist and patients would have to leave Nantucket island for cancer treatment.

 PALLIATIVE AND SUPPORTIVE CARE OF NANTUCKET TESTIMONIAL